When trying to save money, every little bit can help. This is especially true if you’re on a fixed or limited income.

 We can never be too prepared for unexpected expenses to arrive, like bill increases or a medical issue.
 And while few people really enjoy being frugal, it often doesn’t take much effort.

-Here are five simple things you can start doing to save money.
+Here are five simple things you can start doing to save money and help your finances.

 1. Have some meatless meals.